CharlieChenyuZhang/virtual-assistant-gpt/README.md

 npm ci && npm run start
 ```

+# What you will find in this repo

+1. landing page (route / )
+2. A few experiments
+   - experiment 1 - ChatGPT + Conversational Layer (route /gpt)
+   - experiment 2 - Twitter Post Summarization (route /beta-fellowship)

 # todos / feature

 - have a language toggle at the top righr corner to toggle it to 简体中文